Scroll Saw Blades

 Manufacturer’s Recommended Size of Scroll Saw Blades

-There is a chart located on the Scroll Saw Woodworking & Crafts website that shows the recommended blade size and configuration based on the project, the material, and thickness of the material.
+There is a chart located on the Scroll Saw Woodworking & Crafts website that shows the recommended blade size and configuration based on the project, the material, and the thickness of the material.

 Click the link below to view the chart from scrollsawer.com.